pulumi/docs/reference/python.md

 ```

 `pipenv shell` launches a subshell with your virtual environment already activated.
 We highly recommend using virtual
-environments to isolate the dependencies of your projects and ensure reproducibility.
+environments to isolate the dependencies of your projects and ensure reproducibility between machines.

 ### Adding a new dependency {#packages}